What are Business Rates? Calculator and Small Business Rate Relief explained

 Retail, Hospitality, and Leisure (RHL) Rates Relief Scheme

-According to a government press release, this means a typical small shop with a rateable value increasing from £20,000 in 2017 to £21,500 in 2023 will receive RHL relief worth around £8,000 (subject to the £110k cash cap per business).
+For example, a typical shop with a rateable value increasing from £20,000 in 2017 to £21,500 in 2023 will receive RHL relief worth around £8,000, subject to the £110,000 cash cap per business.

 Nurseries are also entitled to the same discount.
 To be eligible, your business must be on Ofsted’s Early Years Register, provide care and education for children up to five years old (the early years foundation stage), and not be a local authority-run nursery.